OpenNebula/docs/source/management_and_operations/guest_os/windows_best_practice.rst

 Fill out the name and resources you wish you allocate to this virtual machine.
 Ensure there is enough memory for the version of Windows you are installing.

 You may also set :ref:`Memory Resize Mode <kvm_live_resize>` to Ballooning here to allow you to change the memory usage.
-If you do enable this you'll also want to Enable hot resize and set the Max memory value.
+If you do enable this you'll also want to Enable Hot Resize and set the Max memory value.
 Inside of the Windows VM, the hardware will read as having `MAX_MEMORY` amount of RAM however when you resize the memory, the QEMU Guest Agent will expand a "balloon" to effectively remove that memory from the Windows VM and free it up on the host.
 Later, the memory can be increased up to but not exceeding `MAX_MEMORY`.

 Once these are filled out, proceed to the Advanced Options to configure the rest of the template.